 - 2 cups tomato puree

 - 1 teaspoon salt

 - Place a heavy bottom big pan on medium heat.
-Drizzle the oil and drop the cardamoms and cinnamon sticks.
+Drizzle the oil and drop the whole spices.
 Let it sizzle and then, drop the garlic and ginger.
 Stir for a minute.
-Add the dried fenugreek leaves, followed by the tomato puree and water.
-Stir and cook for 1 minute.
+Add the dried fenugreek leaves, and stir for a few seconds.

-- Add the cinnamon powder, chili powder, sugar and salt.
+- Pour the tomato puree, water, sugar and cinnamon powder.
 Stir and bring it to a boil.
 Then, lower the heat, cover the pan and let it simmer for 20 minutes or until the sauce reduces and turns into a thicker consistency.

 - Take the sauce off the pan and once it’s cooled down to room temperature, you can store it either in a glass airtight jar or a zip lock pouch.